DennisGHUA/payday2-vr-improvements/README.md

 Therese settings are about the ingame user-interface.

 ### Wristwatch Health Display
-This moves you're health wheel to you're wristwatch, as seen in the trailer or seen [here](https://i.imgur.com/A9AmoKo.jpg).
+This moves your health wheel to your wristwatch, as seen in the trailer or seen [here](https://i.imgur.com/A9AmoKo.jpg).
 This does remove it, not duplicate it, but I'm looking into fixing that.

 Changes to this option will not take effect until a new heist starts.